 Liquefaction at Finley Quarry, WA?

-Publication of the Sherrod/USGS article surprised me.
-My spidey sense was raised by some of their unit descriptions and certainly some of their interpretations.
-After I'd finished reading, I consulted my own field notes and photographs.
-I found a few apparent discrepancies and emailed a short set of questions to the lead author, a civil service employee with an office at the University of Washington.
-Receiving no response from him, I contacted his emeritus predecessor at USGS to ask if he might forward my questions.
+I'm not going to lie, publication of the Sherrod article raised an eyebrow.
+My spidey sense began tingling with their unit descriptions and the tingle only intensified when I reached their interpretations.
+Upon completion, I reached for my own field notes and I emailed three short questions to the lead author, a federal civil service employee with an office at the University of Washington.
+Receiving no response from Mr. Sherrod, I contacted a more senior geologist at USGS to ask if he might deliver my questions.
 He did, but again, no response.
-My reply to the Sherrod et al. (2016) article is below.
+That doesn't happen very often.

 Oblique aerial photo of Finley Quarry from Google Earth.
 View to the east.